 - apply small brush marks with paint quickly to cover all section

-- pull your brush across the painted area at the angle about 45 degrees to the surface to smooth the surface
+- pull your brush across the painted area at an angle of about 45 degrees to the surface to smooth the surface

-Tipping off helps create smoother finish and it is widely used, even for boat painting.
+Tipping off helps create a smoother finish and it is widely used, even for boat painting.

 24 – Blend brushstrokes with a soft brush

-Blending is one of the advanced skill you need to master while painting art works.
-To cover brushstrokes when painting backgrounds, for example, use a soft brush and blend paint gently.
-It will create smooth surface, the colors will create a sort of a gradient.
+Blending is one of the advanced skills you need to master while painting artworks.
+To cover brush strokes when painting backgrounds, for example, use a soft brush and blend paint gently.
+It will create a smooth surface, the colors will create a sort of gradient.

 Use a mop brush for blending.
-A cheap makeup brush can work too, if it holds the shape and do not lose bristles.
+A cheap makeup brush can work too if it holds the shape and does not lose bristles.

 25 – Mist the paint with water